tanaydesai14/Chess/README.txt

 (5) If the previous conditions still do not eliminate a tie, then from those moves, choose
     the piece that started most back from the player.
 (Furthest Down for White, Up for Black)

+I have used Comparator interface and Thread class to achieve the above.